California State Polytechnic University, Pomona: Voorhis Vikings

-Before the university moved from San Dimas to Pomona, the college had a handful of athletic teams named the "Voorhis Vikings".
+Before the university moved from San Dimas to Pomona, the college had a handful of athletic teams named the "Voorhis Vikings"'.
 They were composed mostly of homeless and orphaned boys of all races who were cared for at the Voorhis School during the ten-year period it operated.
 Despite this historical background, the university's current athletic programs are named the Broncos.

 Cal Poly Pomona Broncos

 Cal Poly Pomona varsity teams compete in the California Collegiate Athletic Association of NCAA Division II.
-Teams are known as the Cal Poly Pomona Broncos and field 10 sports for men and women for the fall, winter, and spring quarters.
-Cal Poly Pomona's most recent national championship came in 2010 Division II basketball tournament when the university's men's basketball team defeated Indiana University of Pennsylvania 65–53 in the title game.
-The Broncos are currently the most successful program in the CCAA having achieved 60 CCAA and 14 NCAA National Championships.
-University athletes have also claimed individual championships in women's tennis (1980, 1981, 1991, and 1992).
+Teams are known as the Cal Poly Pomona Broncos and field 11 sports for men and women across the fall, winter, and spring seasons.
+Cal Poly Pomona's most recent national championship came in 2024 Division II Women's Soccer when the Broncos defeated Minnesota State Mankato 2-1 in Matthews, North Carolina, earning the program's first title.
+The Broncos are currently the most successful department in the CCAA, having achieved 74 CCAA Titles and 15 National Titles.
+University athletes have also claimed 25 individual National Titles, coming in men's and women's track and field, men's and women's tennis, and women's gymnastics.
 Besides being located in close proximity to each other, Cal State LA and Cal Poly Pomona have competed heavily as conference rivals.
-The Broncos excels in Women's basketball in the California Collegiate Athletic Association.

 Team national championships for the Broncos include the following: